 Indeed, I eventually finished with a time of 1:56:38 (8:54 pace) and I couldn’t complain considering the humidity.
 Once across the finish line, we were presented with a cute multi-colored finisher’s medal.
 At that time most medals were pretty simple so it was a fun change from my other mostly boring marathon medals (edited to add picture).

-After the race I found my Worldgate co-workers Jessica, Susan, and Nicole and we all hung out for a while.
+After the race I found my Worldgate co-workers Brenda, Susan, and Nicole and we all hung out for a while.

 While we enjoyed the post-race festivities, Elvis stopped by with a race photographer in tow.
 Daniel wanted the picture so I purchased it and he put it in a frame in his room.
 It’s not every day that you get to see Elvis on the beach!